 If you have custom administrators in your Farm, you can delegate permissions to them to manage a folder.
 This is specifically useful when a power administrator needs to grant permissions to a custom admin (they couldn't otherwise do it because they cannot manage user account directly).
 To grant folder rights, right-click anywhere in the Published Resources pane and then click Delegate Permissions.
 In the dialog that opens, select a user to grant folder permissions to.
 In the lower right pane of the Delegate Permission - Publishing dialog, select permissions (view, modify, add, delete) for a desired folder you want the user to have.
 Note that the custom administrator will be granted permissions to manage the folder and all its child items, including sub-folders.
-For more information about custom administrators, see Managing Administrator Accounts (p.
-47).
+For more information about custom administrators, see Managing administrator accounts (p.
+50).

-Site Defaults (Publishing)
+Site defaults (Publishing)

 The Default Settings dialog allows you to view and modify Site default settings for publishing.
-Published applications, desktops, or documents can inherit the following groups of settings from Site defaults:
+Published resources can inherit the following groups of settings from Site defaults:

 - Shortcuts

-- Licensing
+- License

 - Display

+- Maintenance